Wed, Jun 17, 2020

-Stephen Grand is a nonresident senior fellow with the Council’s Middle East Programs.
-He previously led the Middle East Strategy Task Force at the Atlantic Council’s Rafik Hariri Center for the Middle East.
-Grand is also a nonresident senior fellow at the Project on US Relations with the Islamic World (housed within the Center for Middle East Policy at Brookings), where he served as director from 2006 to 2013.
-He recently published a book, Understanding Tahrir Square: What Transitions Elsewhere Can Teach Us about the Prospects for Arab Democracy (Brookings Institution Press, 2014).
-He serves as chairman of the board of the Project on Middle East Democracy, adviser to Ethica Global Alliance, and a member of the International Advisory Council of the Vaclav Havel Library Foundation.
+Previously, he was a visiting professor at Utrecht University, the Vrije Universiteit in Amsterdam, and Erasmus University in Rotterdam.
+Grand was also a nonresident senior fellow at the Project on US Relations with the Islamic World (housed within the Center for Middle East Policy at Brookings), where he served as director from 2006 to 2013.
+He is the author of the book Understanding Tahrir Square: What Transitions Elsewhere Can Teach Us about the Prospects for Arab Democracy (Brookings Institution Press, 2014).
+He serves on the board of the Project on Middle East Democracy and Foreign Policy for America, and is a member of the International Advisory Council of the Vaclav Havel Library Foundation.